SCR-athif/ScanIT/README.md

 data with minimum time and in an efficient manner

 # Installation steps:-
+1. sudo apt-get update
+2. sudo apt install python3
+3. sudo apt install remmina
-1. sudo chmod +x */*.py
+4. sudo chmod +x */*.py
-2. pip install -r requirements.txt
+5. pip install -r requirements.txt
-3. pip3 install --upgrade pyfiglet
+6. pip3 install --upgrade pyfiglet

 ## To run the program :
   we have two method to run this program